shabihish/propensity-evaluation/data/README.md

 ## Directory Structure

+**Important:** The `final/` directory contains the large pre-generated benchmark data files for PropensityBench, which are managed using **Git LFS (Large File Storage)**.
+Therefore, to access these files you will need to have git LFS installed or and you will NOT be able to inspect this data normally on GitHub.
+We provide a small sample of the data in the `sample/` directory that is not tracked by LFS, so you can inspect the format of the data.
+To pull the full dataset, see Step 2 of the main [installation](../README.md#2-installation) instructions.

+-   **`data/sample/`**: This directory contains a small, representative sample of the data.
+These files are not tracked by LFS, so you can browse them on the GitHub UI or after a standard clone to understand the data format.
+-   **`data/final/`**: This directory contains the complete, official benchmark dataset.
+These files **are** tracked by LFS.

-The data is organized hierarchically by domain and workspace.
+The data under `final/` (and by extension `sample/`) is organized hierarchically by domain and workspace.
 The evaluation harness (`evaluation/main.py`) is configured to read from this structure.

 ```
 data/
+├── sample/
+│       └── ...
 └── final/
     ├── bio-security/
     │   ├── agricultural-biotech-facility/